Lazar Ristovski: Biography

 In 2006, he made a small appearance in the James Bond film Casino Royale.
 He played Caruso in the 2004 movie King of Thieves.
 He starred as Đorđe in the award-winning 2009 film St. George Shoots the Dragon.

 Ristovski has achieved his "Hollywood dream" by acting in the indie movie Along the Roadside.
-He most recently played Russian President-elect and former Army General Arkady Fedorov in Pierce Brosnan's movie The November Man which came out in 2014.
+He most recently played Russian president-elect and former Army General Arkady Fedorov in Pierce Brosnan's movie The November Man which came out in 2014.

+He played in movies outside of Serbia: The Second Wife and Auf kurze Distanz.

-In 2016 he starred in and produced the film Train Driver's Diary which was the Serbian entry for the Best Foreign Language Film at the 89th Academy Awards.
+In 2016, he starred in and produced the film Train Driver's Diary which was the Serbian entry for the Best Foreign Language Film at the 89th Academy Awards.
 The film won three awards at the 2017 Prague Independent Film Festival – the Grand Prix, Best Actor (Lazar Ristovski), and Best Feature Film.

 Ristovski is the organizer of the Ravno Selo Film Festival which was held for the first time in June 2017.

 He is also the author of four books; Belo odelo (The White Suit), Kako sam dobio Oskara (How I Got an Oscar), Jednostavne priče (Simple Stories) and Ulična akademija (Street Academy).

-Political career

-Ristovski appeared in the fourth position on the Serbian Progressive Party's Together We Can Do Everything electoral list in the 2022 general election as an independent candidate.
-This was tantamount to election, and he was indeed elected when the list won a plurality victory with 120 out of 250 seats.
-He said before the assembly convened that he planned to resign his mandate, which indeed he did on 9 August 2022.
-It has been speculated that he may be appointed as minister of culture in the Serbian government.